tarrasqueapp/tarrasqueapp/README.md

     tarrasque app dev

-This will start the server and the local database service at `http://localhost`.
+This will start the UI and the local database service at `http://localhost:3000`.

-## Database Management

-To create the database, run:

-    pnpm api prisma db push

-To generate the Prisma client types, run:

-    pnpm api prisma generate

-To create a database migration, run:

-    pnpm api prisma migrate dev --name <migration-name>

-To browse the database using Prisma Studio, run:

-    pnpm api prisma studio

 ## Contributing